hayooucom/I_love_GitlibCoin/README.md

 # I_love_GithubCoin
 Want GithubCoin for free ?

-Githubcoin is a Cryptocurrency using ETH blockchain for every github user.
+Githubcoin is a Cryptocurrency using [ETH blockchain technology](https://github.com/hayooucom/go-ethereum) for every github user.

 You can get 100 ~ 100,000 GithubCoin for free ,depending on your working in github.